Soroban currently has one SDK for writing contracts in Rust, which can be found here.

 Symbols and the values as the field value, i.e.

-Unions (or enums in some languages) with named variants should be translated
+Unions (or enums in some languages) with named variants and unit or tuple

 Vec with the first element as a